Gilgandra, New South Wales: Castlereagh Waterhole

-The name Gilgandra came from Aboriginal use of the word for this place, which means "long waterhole".
-Stream flows in the Castlereagh River are variable and the wide sandy riverbed is frequently dry, or has only a small stream moving through it.
-However, a large permanent waterhole 100 yards long and 12 feet deep existed along the river near where the township developed, and for many years subsequently.
-This waterhole was the source of the town's name.
+The name Gilgandra came from Aboriginal word for the area, and means "long waterhole".
+The water level in the Castlereagh River is variable and the wide, sandy riverbed is frequently dry, or is reduced to a small stream.
+However, there was a large permanent waterhole in the river, 100 yard long and 12 ft deep, near where the township developed, and for many years subsequently.
+It was the source of the town's name.

 Windmills and Artesian Water

-Gilgandra is situated over the artesian water of the Great Australian Basin (the "GAB") and, specifically, over the Surat Sub-basin of the GAB.
-Artesian water occurs where porous rocks below the surface – called aquifers – store and carry water underground; and when bores are sunk to reach the aquifers, windmills can draw the water to the surface to be stored in tanks.
-Well over a hundred years ago, windmills were being used by townspeople to access Gilgandra's fresh, drinkable artesian water for their household needs, and by farmers for water for their stock.
-Windmills were being advertised in the first Gilgandra newspapers of 1905, with several local people selling and installing them including plumber Bill Hitchen, later famous for organising the 1915 Cooee march.
-Locals and others referred to Gilgandra as a "town of windmills" from the early 1900s and many references to this can be found.
-In 1948 it was reported that there were over 300 windmills in Gilgandra.
+Gilgandra is situated above the subterranean water of the Great Artesian Basin (GAB) and, specifically, over the Surat Sub-basin of the GAB.
+Artesian water occurs where porous rocks below the surface, called aquifers, store and carry water underground.
+When bores are sunk to reach the aquifers, windmills can draw the water to the surface to be stored in tanks.
+Well over a hundred years ago, windmills were being used by townspeople to access Gilgandra's fresh, drinkable artesian water for their households, and by farmers to obtain water for their stock.
+Windmills were being advertised in the first Gilgandra newspapers in 1905, with several local people selling and installing them, including plumber Bill Hitchen, later famous for organising the 1915 Cooee march.
+From the early 20th century, locals and others referred to Gilgandra as a "town of windmills", and many references to that can be found.

+In 1948, it was reported that there were over 300 windmills in Gilgandra.
 Many can still be seen dotted around the town but few are now in use.
-The shire council built a reticulated water supply in 1966, reducing reliance on private windmills.
-The Gilgandra Shire Council draws on artesian water, operating a network of nine bores to supply water to Gilgandra.
+The Gilgandra Shire Council built a reticulated water supply in 1966, reducing reliance on private windmills.
+The council draws on artesian water, operating a network of nine bores to supply water to Gilgandra.
 In 2016 Gilgandra had the largest single annual licensed entitlement to water from the Great Artesian Basin of any shire council in NSW, at 2,020 megalitres.